Grand Prix de Monaco

 Explore all our establishments

 The benefits in the Monte-Carlo Société des Bains de Mer’s special race accommodation deals include the chance to watch the Monaco Grand Prix from a VIP terrace and get access to exclusive venues.
+A package is available, combining a 4 day luxury stay with a refined breakfast.

 Treat yourself to a VIP stay